Next-Generation Firewalls are the successor of many other firewalls. How do Next-Generation Firewalls work? What about their added value?

 Considered as the most common type of web filtering technology, URL filtering has been designed and thought to allow or block access to certain websites.
 This URL filtering is based on a specific list of websites (called filters) according to the action to apply to them.
 Triggered by comparing the URL address a user is trying to access, the filter specifies whether to block, allow, and/or track visits to those URL addresses.
 The URL filtering process occurs at the application layer by examining URL requests over common protocols like HTTP/HTTPS, FTP, and SMTP.

 As explained above, URL filtering can block malicious, time-wasting, or even questionable URL addresses such as gambling, social media, or known phishing websites.
 Primarily maintained by the security vendor, the URL filtering database is purpose-built to reference the known malicious URLs and categories definitions (like gambling, social networks, etc.).
-The concept of URL classification is designed by the vendor through a combination of internal researches, threat intelligence, machine learning, and artificial intelligence algorithms.
+The concept of URL classification is designed by the vendor through a combination of internal research, threat intelligence, machine learning, and artificial intelligence algorithms.
 In addition, the URL filtering database is also customizable.
 It’s, therefore, possible to submit directly to the vendor a change for a Miscategorized URL.

 Firewall-as-a-Service, commonly called FWaaS, is a shorter-term describing cloud-based firewalls.
 Like other categories of “as-a-Service”, Software-as-a-Service (SaaS) and “Platform-as-a-Service” (PaaS), FWaaS works in the Cloud and is reachable from the Internet.
 Third-party vendors suggest that “as a service” should be continuously updated and managed.